 For more information, please contact UNC General Administration

-2. North Carolina Central University’s regional accrediting agency, the Southern Association of Schools and Colleges Commission on Colleges.
+2. North Carolina Central University’s regional accrediting agency, the Southern Association of Colleges and Schools Commission on Colleges.

 Professional Licensure Disclosure